 Why I Ride

 I have a deep love for the joy, boldness, and virtue of children.
 I entered college with the intention of going onward to medical school to become a pediatric oncologist.
-But my battle against cancer begins now.
+However, I was re-directed to this organization and my battle against cancer begins now.

 I ride for those who lost their fight.

 I ride for those who won.

 I ride for those who are still fighting.

 I ride to feel a fraction of cancer patient’s pain.
 To be physically, mentally, and emotionally pushed to my limits.

 I ride for hope of a cancer free world.